himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 While I'm very happy with the performance of my virtio VM, there are a few drawbacks or limitations to keep in mind:

-**Need to pass through devices for some things**: ... like a mouse when gaming XD.
-Or maybe a full HD if you need high IO in the VM.
+**Need to pass through any devices**: ... like a mouse when gaming XD.
+This could also be a webcam, microphone, flash drive, or even a full ssd if you need better IO in the VM.

-**Linux Guests Only:** While researching, I saw [conference talks about getting virgl working on Windows](https://www.youtube.com/watch?v=aBgYNDLXuyg) , but I *think* currently it really only works with Linux guests.
+**Linux Guests Only:** While researching, I saw [conference talks about getting virgl working on Windows](https://www.youtube.com/watch?v=aBgYNDLXuyg) , but I *think* it currently only works with Linux guests.

 <center>
 <a href="img/posts/virtio-3d-vms/other_working_distros.png">